-- All joints shall be watertight and free from leaks. - If required, use Mega-Lug, or approved equivalent, retainer glands on all exposed mechanical joints for restraint. - Block, anchor, or harness all mechanical couplings, push-on or mechanical joints. - In each dead end, valve, bend, T-connector, and unrestrained hydrant a thrust restraint shall be installed in accordance with the AWWA Standard C600.
+- All joints shall be watertight and free from leaks. - If required, use Mega-Lug, or approved equivalent, retainer glands on all exposed mechanical joints for restraint. - Block, anchor, or harness all mechanical couplings, push-on or mechanical joints. - In each dead end, valve, bend, T-connector, and unrestrained hydrant a thrust restraint shall be installed in accordance with the AWWA C600.
 Thrust blocks, where specified, shall be in accordance with OPSD 1103.010.

-E.2.5.1.10 Joint Installation
+E.2.4.2.1 Joint Installation

-For joint installation, the following general recommendations shall be followed complementary to the instruction in the Appendix B of the AWWA Standard C111.
+For joint installation, the following general recommendations shall be followed:

-E.2.5.1.11 Push-on Joints
+E.2.4.2.1.1 Push-on Joints